NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-It is recommended to use an authority register if one is available.
+It is recommended to use an authority register whenever one is available.
 The specific authority register used, as well as the type of authority, MUST be indicated.
 Allowed types include: